NMN vs. NR: What's The Difference Between These 2 Buzzy Supplements?

 What are the differences between NR and NMN?

-Research done on rodents has found that both NR and NMN can support NAD+ levels in various tissues, including the brain.
+Research done on rodents has found that both NR and NMN can support NAD+ levels in various tissues1, including the brain.
 These studies also show that these compounds may have a positive effect on glucose tolerance, mitochondrial function, and other conditions.

-Some studies on rodents also suggest that NMN may work better for certain conditions, such as age-related cognitive decline.
+Some studies on rodents2 also suggest that NMN may work better for certain conditions, such as age-related cognitive decline.
 But in terms of human clinical studies, Sommer White, M.D., an integrative and functional medicine physician, says "NR has the most evidence to back up its effectiveness."

 Here is a summary of what we know about these two supplements.